 TECENTRIQ Prescribing Information.
 Genentech, Inc.

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Hepatobiliary Cancers V.1.2022. © National Comprehensive Cancer Network, Inc. 2022.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines) for Hepatocellular Carcinoma V.4.2024.
+National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed March 29, 2022.
+Accessed January 10, 2025.
 To view the most recent and complete version of the guideline, go online to www.NCCN.org.

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Hepatobiliary Cancers V.1.2022. © National Comprehensive Cancer Network, Inc. 2022.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines) for Hepatocellular Carcinoma V.4.2024.
+National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed March 29, 2022.
+Accessed January 10, 2025.
 To view the most recent and complete version of the guideline, go online to www.NCCN.org.

 Finn RS, Qin S, Ikeda M, et al; IMbrave150 Investigators.
 Atezolizumab plus bevacizumab in unresectable hepatocellular carcinoma.
 N Engl J Med.
 2020;382:1894-1905.